-Few products in civilized history can match the mythology and ubiquity of Coca-Cola.
-Started in 1886 by John S. Pemberton, a pharmacist and former Confederate soldier, the company has changed hands several times in its 126-year existence.
+Few products in history can match the mythology and ubiquity of Coca-Cola.
+Started in 1886 by John S. Pemberton, a pharmacist and former Confederate soldier, the company has changed hands several times in its existence.
 Yet the storied formula of its marquee offering has remained an impressively guarded company secret known only to a few top executives.
-Owing to some dubious health claims and an innovative marketing strategy—it’s believed to have been the first product to employ coupons—Americans fell fast and hard for Coke, and few could resist its sugary siren song.
+Owing to some dubious health claims and an innovative marketing strategy—it’s believed to have been the first product to employ coupons—Americans fell fast and hard for Coke.

 Of course, no love affair is without its rough patches, and, by the 1930s, Coke’s inscrutability found itself at odds with a niche, but rapidly growing, consumer base: Orthodox Jewish immigrants whose dietary restrictions prevented them from consuming anything that didn’t meet rigid rabbinical guidelines.
 So, how was Coke ultimately kashered while keeping its prized formula a secret?
 Through compromise and chemistry.